BPP Unveils e-Government Procurement System - THISDAYLIVE

 It also helps in categorising and classifying consultants, contractors and service providers based on their capability.

-In the spirit of the principles of the Executive Order-01, i.e. One-Government and ease of doing business, the BPP in collaboration with the Corporate Affairs Commission, Federal Inland Revenue Service, National Pension Commission, Industrial Training Fund and Nigeria Social Insurance Trust Fund has upgraded the ND-CCSP database to ensure compliance by contractors and consultants through real-time integration and exchange of data among the government agencies.
+In the spirit of the principles of the Executive Order-01, i.e. One-Government and ease of doing business, the BPP in collaboration with the Corporate Affairs Commission, (CAC) Federal Inland Revenue Service (FIRS), National Pension Commission (PenCom), Industrial Training Fund (ITF) and Nigeria Social Insurance Trust Fund (NSITF) has upgraded the ND-CCSP database to ensure compliance by contractors and consultants through real-time integration and exchange of data among the government agencies.